1F47E/go-shaihulud/README.md

 # TODO
+- [ ] graceful shutdown
+- [ ] allow reconnect, do not closed connection
+- [ ] encode access as BEP39 mnemonic
 - [ ] add timestamps to the messages to prevent replay attacks
 - [ ] sign every message with hmac to verify integrity and prevent MITM attacks
-- [ ] graceful shutdown
-- [x] onion routing
-- [x] gen chat key for access, hide onion
-- [x] server generate key with password
-- [x] client enters key and password to connect
 - [ ] ack on handshake received
 - [ ] ack on every message
 - [ ] chat gui
 - [ ] send files
 - [ ] allow multiple users in a chat room
 - [ ] test coverage for all packages
+- [x] onion routing
+- [x] gen chat key for access, hide onion
+- [x] server generate key with password
+- [x] client enters key and password to connect
 - [x] test coverage for crypto packages
 - [x] basic tcp echo server
 - [x] basic chat server-client